The Short Version: Artist/Musician/Filmmaker Ronnie Cramer has been active in the arts community for over

 Mabuhay Gardens in San Francisco and at legendary New York clubs CBGB and The Bitter End.

-He continues to perform concerts of his solo electronic music throughout North America.
+He has performed numerous concerts of his solo electronic music throughout North America.

 Cramer directed a series of music videos for Alarming Trends that were shown regularly on